MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 In this exercise you'll explore data ingestion and analytics in a Microsoft Fabric Lakehouse.

+By completing this lab, you will:

+- **Understand Microsoft Fabric Lakehouse concepts**: Learn how to create workspaces and lakehouses, which are central to organizing and managing data assets in Fabric.
+- **Ingest data using pipelines**: Use a guided pipeline to bring external data into the lakehouse, making it query-ready without manual coding.
+- **Explore and query data with SQL**: Analyze ingested data using familiar SQL queries, gaining insights directly within Fabric.
+- **Manage resources**: Learn best practices for cleaning up resources to avoid unnecessary charges.

+## Background on the NYC Taxi Dataset:

+The "NYC Taxi - Green" dataset contains detailed records of taxi trips in New York City, including pickup and drop-off times, locations, trip distances, fares, and passenger counts.
+It is widely used in data analytics and machine learning for exploring urban mobility, demand forecasting, and anomaly detection.
+In this lab, you’ll use this real-world dataset to practice data ingestion and analysis in Microsoft Fabric.

 This lab will take approximately **25** minutes to complete.

 > **Note**: You'll need a Microsoft Fabric license to complete this exercise.
 See [Getting started with Fabric](https://learn.microsoft.com/fabric/get-started/fabric-trial) for details of how to enable a free Fabric trial license.
 You will need a Microsoft *school* or *work* account to do this.
 If you don't have one, you can [sign up for a trial of Microsoft Office 365 E3 or higher](https://www.microsoft.com/microsoft-365/business/compare-more-office-365-for-business-plans).